mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 map/object, the driver MUST be able to populate an AWSKMSOptions_ object on-demand if-and-only-if AWS credentials are needed.

-.. note:: Drivers SHOULD NOT eagerly fill an empty ``aws`` map property.
+.. note:: Drivers MUST NOT eagerly fill an empty ``aws`` map property.

 libmongocrypt_ will interpret an empty KMSProviders_ map properties as a request by the user to lazily load the credentials for the respective `KMS provider`_.